felix-hilden/tekore/readme.rst

 * ``SPOTIFY_USER_REFRESH`` - user refresh token with all scopes

-In addition, playback tests require an active Spotify device that does not have a private session enabled.
+In addition, playback tests require an active Spotify device that does not have a private session enabled and an empty song queue.
-An empty song queue is also required, as the Web API does not implement queue functionality, but skipping to the next song still consumes the queue.

 Optionally ``TEKORE_TEST_SKIP_IS_FAIL`` can be set to raise an error if some of the tests would be skipped because of the environment has not been configured.